 Using next generation sequencing (NGS) technologies, my research uses metagenomics to examine community structure and diversity of a complex assemblage of macroparasites (parasitic worms or helminths) and microbes (bacteria and viruses) within small mammals.
 I am completing a current pilot study in the Pecos mountains of NM, where my lab in collaboration with Joe Cook (University of New Mexico) is looking at seasonal variation of the intestinal microbiome and helminth community within small insectivorous mammals.

 My lab in collaboration with Eric Hoberg (USDA), Joe Cook (UNM), Kayce Bell (NMNH), Vasyl Tkach (UND) and Julie Allen (U of I) is working on sequencing the genomes of 46 helminths using an Illumina HiSeq sequencing platform.

 Using taxonomy, classical genetics and next generation sequencing technologies I am examining the systematics, co-evolution, and phylogeography of North American shrews and their parasites.
 I am working in close collaboration with Dr. Vasyl Tkach (University of North Dakota), Dr. Andrew Hope (Kansas State University), Dr. Eric Hoberg (USDA) and Dr. Joseph Cook (University of New Mexico).

-In continuation with my dissertation work, I am examining the diversity and transmission biology of Neorickettsia within their digenean hosts.
+I am examining the diversity and transmission biology of Neorickettsia within their digenean hosts.
 This work is in close collaboration with Dr. Vasyl Tkach and Dr. Jefferson Vaughan (University of North Dakota).